 Face-to-face surveying is a survey method that allows interviewers to communicate with respondents directly.
 This survey method allows for the investigation of complex issues as interviewers can comprehensively explain questions, ask interviewees to expand on answers, and allow non-verbal cues such as body language to be identified.

 Although this method of surveying was traditionally the most common method of conducting surveys, its use has decreased significantly over time.
-This is mainly due to the increase in the popularity of other cheaper and more convenient alternatives such as email surveys and other web survey methods.
+This is mainly due to the increase in the popularity of other cheaper and more convenient alternatives, such as email surveys and other web survey methods.
 Additionally, due to the pandemic, the use of the face-to-face survey method declined even more due to public health and safety concerns.

-This method involves interviewers approaching different houses in designated areas.
-These areas are often chosen because they have a significant amount of the sample of respondents in one area.
+As the name suggests, in this method, you gather data by visiting potential respondents at their homes.
+These areas are often chosen because they have a significant amount of sample of respondents in one area.
 These respondents tend to have similar demographic characteristics that qualify them to be a part of the target population.